-GEOG 4800 Internship in Environmental Geography
+GEOG 4800 Internship in Environmental Geosciences

-Prerequisite: consent of instructor and department head.
+Prerequisite: Consent of instructor and department head.
 Graded "Satisfactory" or "Unsatisfactory."
-A supervised, practical experience using physical geography skills in an appropriate organization.
-Provides the student with an opportunity to apply skills learned during pursuit of environmental geography degree to real world situations.
+A supervised, practical experience using environmental geosciences skills in an appropriate organization.
+The course provides students with an opportunity to apply skills learned during pursuit of the environmental geosciences degree to real world situations.